-pcmsPollsMax: The server returns the number of milliseconds that a client waits between polling the server for event information.
+pcmsPollsMax: The server returns an implementation-dependent value that specifies the number of milliseconds that a client waits between polling the server for event information.
 If the client or server does not support making asynchronous RPC calls for notifications (see the EcDoAsyncWaitEx method, section 3.3.4.1), or the client is unable to receive notifications via UDP datagrams (see the EcRRegisterPushNotifications method), the client can poll the server to determine whether any events are pending for the client.
-For more details about notifications and the EcRRegisterPushNotifications method, see [MS-OXCNOTIF] section 3.2.5.4 and [MS-OXCNOTIF] section 3.2.5.2.
+For more details about notifications and the EcRRegisterPushNotifications method, see [MS-OXCNOTIF] section 3.2.5.4 and [MS-OXCNOTIF] section 3.2.5.5.2.

-pcRetry: The server returns the number of times a client retries future RPC calls using the session context handle returned in this call.
-This is for client RPC calls that fail with RPC status code RPC_S_SERVER_TOO_BUSY (0x00006BB).
+pcRetry: The server returns an implementation-dependent value that specifies the number of times a client retries future RPC calls using the session context handle returned in this call.
+This is for client RPC calls that fail with RPC status code RPC_S_SERVER_TOO_BUSY (0x000006BB).
 This is a suggested retry count for the client and is not to be enforced by the server.
 For more information about how the client handles the RPC status code RPC_S_SERVER_TOO_BUSY, see section 3.2.4.3.

-pcmsRetryDelay: The server returns the number of milliseconds a client waits before retrying a failed RPC call.
+pcmsRetryDelay: The server returns an implementation-dependent value that specifies the number of milliseconds a client waits before retrying a failed RPC call.
 If any future RPC call to the server using the session context handle returned in this call fails with RPC status code RPC_S_SERVER_TOO_BUSY (0x000006BB), the client waits the number of milliseconds specified in this output parameter before retrying the call.
 The number of times a client retries is returned in parameter pcRetry.
 This is a suggested delay for the client and is not to be enforced by the server.
 For more information about how the client handles the RPC status code RPC_S_SERVER_TOO_BUSY, see section 3.2.4.3.

 piCxr: The server returns a session index value that is associated with the session context handle returned from this call.
-This value in conjunction with the session creation time stamp value returned in pulTimeStamp will be passed to a subsequent EcDoConnectEx call, if the client wants to link two Session Contexts.<11> The server MUST NOT assign two active Session Contexts the same session index value.
+This value in conjunction with the session creation time stamp value returned in pulTimeStamp will be passed to a subsequent EcDoConnectEx call, if the client requests to link two Session Contexts. $\leq 11>$ The server MUST NOT assign two active Session Contexts the same session index value.
 The server is free to return any 16-bit value for the session index.